The-Alpha-Project/alpha-core/README.md

 The `Alpha Project` **does not** distribute a client.
 You will need to obtain a clean `0.5.3` client yourself.

 The `Alpha Project` **does not** encourage unofficial public servers.
-If you use these projects to run an unofficial public server rather than for testing and learning, it is your personal choice.
+If you use this project to run an unofficial public server rather than for testing and learning, it is your personal choice.

 ---